-Are you interested in joining our team?
+Are you interested?
 Our current opportunities are listed below.
 We encourage qualified applicants to forward their resume to Human Resources at email@example.com.

 The OHTN is committed to employment equity and encourages applications from people living with HIV/AIDS and people with diverse backgrounds.

 We are also committed to fostering inclusion and accessibility in all areas of our work.
 If you require accommodation during the hiring process, we will work with you to meet your needs.

 The Program Specialist under the direction of the Manager, Evidence Based Practice Unit (EBPU) plays a key role in supporting front-line organizations and service providers and is frequently the first point of contact for all client inquiries.
 This position provides service in a customer-focused manner.

 A full time psychologist is required to offer services to the Chronic Pain service and CHEO HIV Clinic.
 Services to be provided include cognitive, behavioural, and social-emotional assessment, psycho-diagnostic assessment, and individual and group education and therapy.
 The Psychologist will function as part of interdisciplinary teams working in a child centred family-focused environment where parents and caregivers are seen as partners in care.